Lake Abaya Hot Springs (Chokore Hot Springs)

 - T. Scott Bryan.
 The Geysers of Yellowstone, Fourth Edition.
 2008, Boulder.

-Lake Abaya Hot Springs on the map[travelers-map height=320px this_post=true init_maxzoom=9]
+Lake Abaya Hot Springs are included in the following article:

 This book provides a succinct but comprehensive presentation of key geomorphological locations and topics including information about geomorphological heritage and maps to visit the most important sites.